camptocamp/helm-geoserver-cloud/README.md

 ## Developing on geoserver-cloud code using this chart

 To develop in this chart, we recommend that you use `k3d` if you want to use your machine.
-Please follow the following steps to ensure that you have all the requirements for development:

-### check that the configuration is available

-This repository provides a default configuration thanks to a git submodule : if you don't have performed a recursive clone of the repository, don't forget to do a `git submodule update` before installing the chart !
+Also, depending on the use case, you will need a database or a shared folder which will be used by the pods.
+At any case, start following the [Examples](examples/README.md) !

 ## Contributing